Robert Lambert Baynes: Navarino and command

 Baynes was aboard Asia, the British flagship during the Battle of Navarino on 20 October 1827 during the Greek War of Independence from the Ottoman Empire.
 A joint British-French-Russian fleet attacked a larger, joint Ottoman-Egyptian fleet in Navarino Bay.
 Asia led the line of battle and the steady fire by the British-French-Russian fleet led to their victory.
 Baynes distinguished himself during the battle and was promoted to captain on 8 July 1828.
-He was also made a companion of the Bath, a knight in the Greek Order of the Redeemer and received two other honours.
+He was also made a companion of the Bath (CB), a knight in the Greek Order of the Redeemer and received two other honours.

 As a post-captain, Baynes was not given a command immediately was only assigned to command the 26-gun HMS Andromache on the Cape Station beginning 2 February 1838.
 He remained aboard the ship until March 1843, after which he was placed on half-pay.
 On 8 July 1846, he married Frances Denman, the daughter of Lord Denman, Lord Chief Justice.
 Baynes was reactivated and from 23 September 1847 to 7 November 1850, he commanded HMS Bellerophon a troopship that was assigned first to the Western Station, then the Mediterranean.
 Baynes was promoted to rear admiral on 7 February 1855 and he was the third in command in the Baltic Sea during the final year of the Crimean War in 1855.